-We have all exhibitor and sponsor information condensed into our Exhibitor Guidebook for Twin Cities Veg Fest 2021.
+We have all exhibitor and sponsor information condensed into our Exhibitor Guidebook for Twin Cities Veg Fest 2022 (soon to come).
 Please download it and read it through to be up to date on navigating the exhibitor process!

 When is the registration deadline?

 The final day to sign up for Twin Cities Veg Fest 2022 is 11:59pm on August 15